jpritikin/coach/content/docs/me/psychoactive/santo-daime.md

-Among many other effects, sensitivity to posture and gesture are greatly enhanced by [5-HT2A receptor agonists]({{< relref "psychoactive" >}}#serotonin) such as daime.[^garrison2016] I have made some study of static poses that align with the current of reverence.
-Before detailing my findings, I want to emphasize that I have not made an exhaustive search.
+Among many other effects, sensitivity to posture and gesture are greatly enhanced by [5-HT2A receptor agonists]({{< relref "psychoactive" >}}#serotonin) such as daime.[^garrison2016] I have made some study of static poses that align with the current of reverence. 🔬 Before detailing my findings, I want to emphasize that I have not made an exhaustive search.
 There may be other postures and gestures worth exploring.
 Furthermore, I have not studied dynamic poses
-(e.g., mimicking the flapping and soaring of eagle wings with your arms).
+(e.g., mimicking the flapping and soaring of eagle wings with your arms 🪽).
 The postures listed here are intended as static poses to be held steadily for a few minutes at a time.
 The reason that the title of this article is *Santo Daime* and not *Postures and Gestures*